MR Looking Inside

 Created a single player mode that didn't depend on the server to run.
 To easily allow for the selection of those parameters I also created a user interface that would appear at the beginning of the experience on the phone:

 The next big iteration of the project was to add the previously shown UI to the 3D environment as well as to improve the visuals for it.
-This allowed the users to wear the headset from the beginning of the experience so they could start getting familiar with the controller while navigating the start menu.
-The previous iteration where they had to interact with a UI on the iPhone that was on the headset directly was quite confusing; from the outside, the hardware looks like a headset with a controller so it didn't make sense to them to be interacting with the headset directly.
+This allowed the users to wear the headset from the beginning of the experience so they could start getting familiar with the headset and controller while navigating the start menu.
+The previous iteration was quite confusing because they had to interact with a UI on the iPhone that was on the headset directly; from the outside, the hardware looks like a headset with a controller so it didn't make sense to them to be interacting with the device directly, the first thing everyone would do was to put on the headset, which meant we had to start the application from their forehead.

-We also ran many times into the issue of having the phone not connected to the wifi of the venue where we would demo and not having a way of knowing what was the issue when things weren't working, so I decided to add an indicator that shows if the phone is connected to the internet and can play online
+We ran many times into the issue of not having the phone connected to the wifi and having trouble when trying to play online, without knowing what was the issue at the time.
+So I decided to add an indicator that shows if the phone is connected to the internet and can be played online.

 The user testing for this project has been happening continuously and has allowed us to quickly iterate based on the feedback received.
 During the process, we had multiple showcases to different events organized by Verizon so we got feedback from subject matter experts, teachers, students and even other designers and developers along the way.